angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/General Answers.md

 * Talk about your preferred development environment.

 	When I first got into development, I prioritized the beauty of an editor over the actual productivity I got out of it – I wanted to feel ahead of the curve and to amaze more senior developers.
 When my bootcamp had us work with Sublime, I did Atom.
-When my coworkers used Notepad + +, I used Visual Studio Code.
+When my coworkers used Notepad++, I used Visual Studio Code.
 I had an IDE phase, but nothing ever really seemed to really make much of a meaningful difference in my productivity, and I realized that I was focusing too much on my tools instead of what I was building.
 	I follow quite a few design blogs and established dev shops, and eventually came across an article by Thoughtbot about Vim, the twenty-year-old text editor that they used.
 I tried Vim and hated it, but I went back a few times and slowly started to get the hang of it.
 I'm in love with it now, and I get so much more productivity out of it than I did with almost anything else.
 I learned how to script, how to manage my Git repositories better, and how to be a better overall developer just from the process of learning how to use it.
 * Which version control systems are you familiar with?
 	Mainly Git, but I've also used Mercurial.
 * Can you describe your workflow when you create a web page?

 * If you have 5 different stylesheets, how would you best integrate them into the site?

 * Can you describe the difference between progressive enhancement and graceful degradation?
 * How would you optimize a website's assets/resources?

+A few simple things:
+  * Minify/uglify CSS and JavaScript
+  * Use a CDN
+  * Convert images to CSS sprites
+  * Compress images
+  * Serve images from different domains (CORS)

 * How many resources will a browser download from a given domain at a time?
 * What are the exceptions?
 * Name 3 ways to decrease page load (perceived or actual load time).
 	There are quite a few ways to do this, but here are three of the most important:
 	* Minify your production code with a build tool.